-Here we can see, “How to Prevent Your Cat Pooping in the Sink or Bathtub.”
+Here we can see “How to Prevent Your Cat Pooping in the Sink or Bathtub”

 What is the source of my cat’s unexpected pooping in the bathtub?

 If a cat is struggling with a medical issue (physical or mental), is disturbed or stressed, or is displeased with the quality of its litter box, it may poop in the bathtub.
-They could like the bathtub’s excellent, smooth surface and the fact that it’s always a clean place to do their business.
+They could like the bathtub’s cool, smooth surface and the fact that it’s always a clean place to do their business.

 What causes my cat to pee and defecate in the tub?

 A dirty litter box is one of the most prevalent reasons for a cat to pee in a bathtub.
-The litter may be old and used, clumps of urine and feces may burden the box, or the plastic box itself may require cleaning, causing the cat to refuse to use it.
+The litter may be old and used, clumps of urine and feces may burden the box, or the plastic box may require cleaning, causing the cat to refuse to use it.

 What’s the best way to keep my cat out of the tub?